 Turkish Airlines Jet Catches Fire on Landing in Nepal, All Safe

-A Turkish Airlines jetliner caught fire while landing at Nepal's primary international airport on Monday, prompting a temporary shutdown of the facility.
-Fortunately, all 277 passengers and crew members were evacuated safely, with no injuries reported.
+A Turkish Airlines jet caught fire while landing at Nepal's main airport on Monday, but all passengers and crew were safely evacuated with no injuries reported.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Nepal has a history of relatively frequent plane crashes, largely attributed to its challenging mountainous terrain and unpredictable weather conditions, which create difficult flying environments.
-In 2015, a similar incident occurred when a Turkish Airlines jet landing in dense fog in Kathmandu skidded off a slippery runway, shutting down the airport for several days.
-That incident also resulted in no injuries, and the aircraft was later towed away and converted into a museum.
+Nepal's mountainous terrain and variable weather often create challenging flying conditions, leading to relatively frequent plane crashes.
+In 2015, a Turkish Airlines jet landing in dense fog in Kathmandu skidded off a slippery runway, shutting down the airport for several days.
+No injuries were reported in that incident either, and the plane was later converted into a museum.

 Pickt after-article banner — collaborative shopping lists app with family illustration